About Me

 You can find my books here.

 Everything I know about publishing I went out and learned on my own by reading books and blogs, joining writers’ groups, and attending writers’ conferences.
 How I wish I’d had someone to take me by the hand and show me the way.
 This led me to share my knowledge via my blog and my Facebook and Twitter accounts.
-And, when we’re not in a pandemic, I teach classes at three colleges.
-I also guide aspiring authors to publication through personal coaching.
+And, before the pandemic, I teach classes at three colleges.
+I’ve also guided aspiring authors to publication through personal coaching.

 My debut novel Blue Hydrangeas, an Alzheimer’s love story is a Kindle bestseller, IndieReader Approved, a 5-star Reader’s Favorite, a Library Journal Self-e Selection, and a BookWorks featured book.
-It’s available in digital, paperback, and audiobook on Amazon.
-A prequel to the novel, Christmas at Blue Hydrangeas, was released on Kindle, paperback, and audio.
+It’s available in digital, paperback, and audiobook on Amazon and many other retailers.
+A prequel to the novel, Christmas at Blue Hydrangeas, is available in ebook, paperback, and audio.
 In 2019 it was a Solo Medalist Winner in New Apple Literary’s Summer E-Book Awards in the Short Story category.

-I’ve published three short stories in Kindle and audio: “Ino’s Love,” the award winning “Collection,” Daisy Hunter Story No. 1, and “Birthday Party,” Daisy Hunter Story No. 2.
+I’ve published three short stories in ebook and audio: “Ino’s Love,” the award winning “Collection,” Daisy Hunter Story No. 1, and “Birthday Party,” Daisy Hunter Story No. 2.
+The third in the Daisy Hunter Stories, “Dinner at the Tamarack Inn,” published in ebook last summer.

 My writing and publishing career has led me to become a founding member of AlzAuthors, the global community of authors writing about the dementias.
 Our goal is to raise awareness of these diseases and to spotlight carefully vetted books and blogs recommended for caregivers and others looking for knowledge and support.
-Each week we feature a new author/blogger on our blog and I host a podcast featuring one of our authors.
-Visit alzauthors.com.
+I have since retired from this project but you can still visit the website, discover the books, and listen to the podcast at alzauthors.com.

 Author Interrupted